-Financial sponsors usually dispose of assets through a controlled auction.
-Financial sponsors favour the locked box approach, allowing a clean exit and providing the possibility to distribute the consideration more quickly.
+Financial sponsors will seek a clean exit and more often dispose of assets through a controlled auction.
+This is one of the reasons that financial sponsors favour the locked box approach providing the possibility to distribute the consideration more quickly.
 The absence of any post-completion adjustment eliminates the need to hold back funds in case adjustment works against the seller.
-Financial sponsors are sometimes only prepared to give limited "fundamental" warranties (i.e. due existence, due authority and title to shares), in particular in secondary buy-outs.
+For the same reasons, sometimes financial sponsors are only prepared to give limited "fundamental" warranties (i.e. due existence, due authority and title to shares).
+Therefore, increasingly buyers of businesses that are owned by financial sponsor are taking out warranty and indemnity insurance to ensure that business warranties can be obtained backed by appropriate financial protection.